simplejson/simplejson/index.rst

    corresponding ``float`` values, which is outside the JSON spec.

    *encoding* determines the encoding used to interpret any :class:`str` objects decoded by this instance (``'utf-8'`` by default).
-It has no effect when decoding :class:`unicode` objects.

-   Note that currently only encodings that are a superset of ASCII work, strings of other encodings should be passed in as :class:`unicode`.
+   Note that currently only encodings that are a superset of ASCII work, strings of other encodings should be passed in as unicode characters.

    *object_hook* is an optional function that will be called with the result of every JSON object decoded and its return value will be used in place of the